 Facing Workers' Compensation Fraud charges in Utah?
 Time is NOT on your side.

 If you are under investigation, if law enforcement wants to speak with you, or if you have been charged with a criminal offense, a competent, experienced criminal defense attorney can make all the difference in the outcome of your charges.
 Call Weber Law to discuss your circumstances.
-Weber Law has helped people facing assault crimes navigate their way to case resolution and reunification with family members.
+Weber Law has helped people facing assault crimes navigate their way to case resolution.

 Having guidance through and an understanding of the criminal process will alleviate stress and allow you to focus your attention on improving your life.